 This guide is to help educate your decision before committing to the purchase of an in-ground swimming pool.
-We will cover all of the benefits and disadvantages of owning an in-ground pool from cost to care and everything in between.
+We will cover all of the advantages and disadvantages of owning an in-ground pool from cost to care and everything in between.

 How much does an in-ground pool cost?

-Also, keep in mind that the prices stated above also include the costs of designing the pools as well as a 3D render of what your final pool will look like so that you can experience what is to come.
+Also, keep in mind that the prices stated above also include the costs of designing the pool, as well as a 3D render of what your final pool will look like so that you can experience what is to come.

 How to determine the “bells and whistles”

-To get started, you will want to determine what you want out of your in-ground swimming pool and know how you are likely going to use it.
+To get started, you will want to determine what you want out of your in-ground swimming pool and know how you are going to use it.

 - If you are looking for something really basic to take a dip in on a hot day, then you may not need to add much at all and save a lot on costs.

 - If you are someone who loves to entertain guests or throw parties, you may want to look at adding a few things such as bench seats and a spa.

 - If you have a family, some small add-ons might make a big difference as far as safety when it comes to children.
 Glass fencing can be excellent if you need to keep an eye out on your child while hanging out the washing, etc. A full width step might be a good option for easy access.

 Then, you may be the type of person who wants to go all out and get the best of the best, and that can be accommodated.